Gaining Efficiencies on the Farm

 Try it!
 Setting yourself up for success followed by smooth, comfortable, well-choreographed movements allows the music of the farm to move you to a place of greater economy.

-I am glad to share some of our "ingeniousity."
-I have a lot of different ideas, but here is a method nearly anyone starting out will gain from learning: a
+I am glad to share some of our "ingeniosity."
+I have a lot of different ideas, but here is a method nearly anyone starting out will gain from learning: a flame-weeder.

 If you're still pulling the weeds in your carrots, bent down on your knees, you should definitely look into getting this time-saving gizmo.